 There are historical disagreements2 between classical, Keynesian, and neoclassical economic theory on the cause of inflation.
 The understanding of what causes inflation directly impacts the discussion on how, how much, and where money must be directed when investing in private vs public production and use.

-The classical view (backed by data) is that investment of public money in new production under capitalism will not lead to inflation only if capital has room to raise the level of total reinvestment of net profits.
+The classical view (backed by data2) is that investment of public money in new production under capitalism will not lead to inflation only if capital has room to raise the level of total reinvestment of net profits.
 Under capitalism, we can only spend up to the total amount of surplus value extracted as net profits from productive enterprise.
 Spend any more than that and you decrease the true value of money.
-And, under capitalism, we must admit that there may not be enough money to actually fund transition to avoid climate catastrophe without taking on large money debts, which means finding an alternative.3 4
+Because of this limit, under capitalism, we must admit that there may not be enough money to actually fund transition to avoid climate catastrophe without taking on large money debts.
+This means finding an alternative to capitalist modes of investment are likely going to be necessary to avoid catastrophic climate change bankrupting our global economy.3 4

 8. The necessity of de-commodification to include true costs of production

 Decommodification of green infrastructure will be necessary to make sure there is investment in the correct areas.
-However, we must also include longer periods of time in finding the true costs of production even if publicly owned.
+However, we must also include longer periods of time in finding the true costs of production even if that production is publicly owned.
 Current methods of costing production does not take into account the fully scale of impacts that production causes in the future.
-The limited time horizon is because of the way political and business reporting and decisions making has been structured within capitalism.
+The limited time horizon is because of the way political and business reporting and decisions making has been structured within capitalism – a system of economic reporting applied to public firms as much as private firms.

 The commodification ("costing") of carbon, marketization of these carbon credits, and the spending of them does not result in fast transition to zero carbon production.
 It also does not result in a just transition for workers as it relies on market signals to mediate the transition and ignores the time required for an individual worker to be retrained, find an appropriate job, and fill it.
 And, burning fossil fuels are not priced appropriately for their effects – as doing so may even cause an economic crisis of its own.